javers/javers.github.io/techblog episode 1.md

 , *sending response back to the user's browser*, for some mobile guys last for ages.
 Those guys could allocate all http threads from your pool and made them wait (the worst thing a thread can do).
-Threads will wait to send http responses via slow  connections.
+Threads will be doing nothing but waiting to send another network packet via slow TCP connections.

-It could be the fast track to similar disaster as described above, whole system knock out.
+It could be a fast track to similar disaster as described above, whole system will be knocked down.
+The best way to solve this problem is asynchronous requests processing.

+## How classical Java Servlet approach affects Capacity?
+Lets talk about Capacity in our use case.
+40 RPS is not very impressive thees days.
+What if your stakeholders require thousands?
+First you could easily eliminate obvious bottleneck, the old good SQL database, and replace it with something modern, fancy and scalable, for example <code>SolrCloud</code>.

+When you perform another round of load test, you will realize that next capacity bottleneck is http thread pool.
+Tomcat defaults poll size to 200.
+It could be extent but every thread a costs lot of resources: memory for stack and CPU time for switching.
+You can always add more nodes to the cluster, but still, the overall capacity will be limited by the size of http thread pools.

+The most elegant way to solve this problem (without buying more servers) is once again, asynchronous requests processing backed by NIO.

+In the second part of this article I'll explain how it works and will show example implementations for <code>Tomcat</code> and <code>Undertow</code>.